jokla/jokla.github.io/_pages/music.md

   - image_path: /music/musical.jpg
     alt: "placeholder image 2"
     title: "AIMS Musical"
-    excerpt: 'In the summer of 2012 I participated to the AIMS International Music School in the campus of Eastbourne College, where I performed in a musical called "I wanna be bad".
-I played a part of an Italian guy called Fabrizio and sang in a duet the piece "Say It Somehow" from the musical "The Light On The Piazza".'
+    excerpt: 'In the summer of 2012, I participated in the AIMS International Music School on the campus of Eastbourne College, where I performed in a musical called “I wanna be bad”.
+I played a part of an Italian guy named Fabrizio and sang in a duet the piece “Say It Somehow” from the musical “The Light On The Piazza".'
     #url: "#test-link"
     #btn_label: "Read More"
     #btn_class: "btn--inverse"